16. Tip: Start by creating 5 parameters for the 5 most obvious things that will be varied

 - Consider adding a specific combination of Values to be tested together in the Requirements tab

-- Reminder: if you have a "one off" requirement, it is often better not to include those "one off" Requirements in your Hexawise plan.
-Instead, manually document test cases for such requirements outside of Hexawise.
+- Reminder: if you have a "one-off" requirement, it is often better not to include those in your Hexawise plan.
+Instead, manually document test cases for such requirements outside of Hexawise

-If the process of adding additional details into your plan is "starting to make your head hurt..."
+If adding additional details into your plan is "starting to make [your] head hurt..."

-- Consider cutting the scope of the plan (e.g., create two different plans with largely similar Parameters - one for Regular users and one for special users - instead of one big plan which tries to "do it all.")
+- Consider changing the scope of the plan (e.g., create two different plans with largely similar Parameters - one for Regular users and one for special users - instead of one big plan which tries to "do it all")

-- Popularity = Popular (vs. Medium Popularity or Rarely Purchased) and
+- Popularity = Popular (vs. Medium Popularity or Rarely Purchased),

 - Consider exporting the tests from Hexawise while they are still general and add details after exporting from Hexawise.